XikunZhang/greaselm/README.md

 # GreaseLM: Graph REASoning Enhanced Language Models

-This repo provides the source code & data of our paper "GreaseLM: Graph REASoning Enhanced Language Models".
+**This repo has been migrated to https://github.com/snap-stanford/GreaseLM.
+Please check there if you are looking for the source code, data and pretrained models of our paper "GreaseLM: Graph REASoning Enhanced Language Models".**

 <p align="center">
   <img src="./figs/greaselm.png" width="600" title="GreaseLM model architecture" alt="">